smulloy21/to_do_db/README.md

 * `rspec` to test

 ###	Technologies Used
-* Testing : Rspec, capybara,
+* Testing : Rspec, Capybara,

 ###	Legal